 These waves of attacks may relate to different types of ransomware being developed.
-However, with many organizations failing to disclose the type of ransomware used in the attack, it is difficult to know if this is the case.
+However, many organizations fail to disclose the type of ransomware used in the attack, so it is difficult to know if this is the case.

-Our research found 246 ransomware attacks in total.
+Using the database from our US ransomware attack map, our research found 330 ransomware attacks in total.
 From this, we were able to ascertain how much ransom had been demanded and how much had been paid.

-In the case of Texarkana Water Utility, which affected residents in both Texas and Arkansas, the attack has been counted in both states (as an attack and resident figures relating to each state).
-But in yearly figures, it is included as 1.
-It is omitted from state totals for cost of downtime due to the inability to divide the total amount lost by each state.
+In the case of Texarkana Water Utility, which affected residents in both Texas and Arkansas, the attack has been counted in both states (as an attack).
+But in yearly figures, it is included as a single attack.
+The same can be said for the Washoe Tribe of Nevada and California, which was added in the same way.
+Both of these were omitted from state totals for the cost of downtime due to the inability to divide the total amount lost by each state.

 Only one attack cannot be pinpointed to a specific month and has been omitted from these comparisons.
 This was the Azusa Police Department attack that occurred in 2018.

 If no specific figures were given for downtime, i.e. “several days,” “one month” or “back to 80% after 6 weeks” were quoted, we created estimates from these figures based on the lowest figure they could be.
 For example, several days was calculated as 3, one month was calculated as the number of days in the month the attack happened, and the number of weeks quoted in % recovery statements was used (e.g. 6 weeks per the previous example).

 Researcher: Charlotte Bond